soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation graph page

 When you open a specific investigation, you see the investigation graph page.
-This page shows all the different entities: email messages, users (and their activities), and devices that have been automatically investigated as part of the alert that was triggered.
+This page shows all the different entities: email messages, users (and their activities), and devices that were automatically investigated as part of the alert that was triggered.

 ![AIR investigation graph page](media/air-investigationgraphpage.png)